Vulcalien/vulcalien.github.io/content/blog/rhino-express-gba/index.md

 ## GBA port of Rhino Express

 ### Why I ported it
-I like working on the GBA for a few reasons.
+I like working on the GBA for a few reasons:
 - Widespread emulation: thanks to emulators, the games I port can be played on a great variety of devices.
 - Consistent experience: the console's specifications are fixed and will